divramod/dm-npm/README.md

     * the task aliases (give it the alias bz for test purpose)
     * the task description
   * then the command will
-    * create a task in the directory tasks with your given task name
+    * create a task in the directory tasks with your given task name (tasks/baz/index.js). here you can find
+        * the yieldable function startAsync which has to be called with yield
+        * the normal function start which is used to wire up the task in the global.js
     * create a entry in the README.md under the point tasks
     * create a hook for the task in the global.js
     * create a hook for the task in the index.js
+    * create a test suite (tasks/baz/test/test.js) which you can run via `fooBar test baz`
     * open the task with your $EDITOR home environment variable (i am coding with vim and it will work for me)
 * globally usage: presuming you named your task baz and gave it the alias bz you are now able to run
   * `fooBar bz` or `fooBar baz` and should see the outcoming